-If loans are made by the Government at more favourable terms than the borrower could obtain in the marketplace, then these loans would be treated as concessional loans.
+Concessional loans are loans made by the Government at more favourable terms than the borrower could obtain in the marketplace.
 The concession provided may be in the form of lower market interest rates, longer loan maturity or grace periods before the payment of the principal and/or interest.

 The concessional component of these loans (that is, the opportunity cost of the value forgone in providing the loan at a discounted rate) will have an upfront negative impact on fiscal balance and net debt.
-These impacts are unwound as loan repayments are received over the life of the loan, which has a positive impact on revenue, fiscal balance and net debt.
+These impacts are unwound as loan repayments are received over the life of the loan, which will have a positive impact on revenue, fiscal balance and net debt.

-Whether or not such loans have an overall positive impact on the underlying cash balance, fiscal balance and net debt will depend on the extent of the concession.
-In some cases, the PDI costs (or reduction in interest earnings) associated with the financing of these proposals will exceed the total amount of the interest repayments.
+Whether or not the loan has an overall positive impact on the underlying cash balance, fiscal balance, and net debt will depend on the extent of the concession.
+In some cases, the PDI costs (or reduction in interest earnings) associated with financing these proposals will exceed the total amount of the interest repayments.